graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Explanatory Text**

-Fields on mergable objects or interfaces with that have the same name are considered semantically equivalent and mergable when they have a mergable argument types.
+Fields on mergeable objects or interfaces with that have the same name are considered semantically equivalent and mergeable when they have a mergeable argument types.

-Fields when all matching arguments have a mergable type.
+Fields when all matching arguments have a mergeable type.

 ```graphql example
 type User {